famoser/pdf-generator/README.md

 The Backend itself is divided into multiple parts.

 #### Content
-The Content folder helps to render complex contents like text and images.
+The Content folder helps to render complex content streams like text and images.

 It knows how to convert itself into streams which can then be inserted into the pdf.